 New Year’s Day Ranks Among Deadliest Days on U.S. Roadways

-HARTFORD, CT (December 31, 2019) – As revelers across Connecticut prepare for New Year’s celebrations, AAA is reminding drivers and passengers alike of the dangers on the roads New Year’s Day, which consistently ranks among the year’s deadliest days for alcohol-related traffic fatalities.
+PHILADELPHIA, PA, (December 27, 2019) – As Philadelphia-area residents prepare for New Year’s celebrations, AAA Mid-Atlantic is reminding drivers and passengers alike of the dangers on the roads this New Year’s Day, which consistently ranks among the year’s deadliest days for alcohol-related traffic fatalities.

-“According to the National Highway Traffic Safety Administration (NHTSA) 10,511 people died in drunk driving crashes in 2018,” says Amy Parmenter, spokesperson for AAA in Greater Hartford.
+“According to the National Highway Traffic Safety Administration (NHTSA) 10,511 people died in drunk driving crashes in 2018,” says Jana L. Tidwell, manager of Public and Government Affairs for AAA Mid-Atlantic.
 “With people celebrating the New Year and then getting behind the wheel after a night of drinking, January 1 is a particularly dangerous day on the roads.
 Even one death is far too many to be lost from a completely preventable crime.”

 Sobering Drunk Driving Facts

-To strengthen efforts to protect the public against drunk drivers and reduce alcohol-related traffic deaths, AAA is offering important safety advice to New Year’s Eve partygoers and their hosts.
+To strengthen efforts to protect the public against drunk drivers and reduce alcohol-related traffic deaths, AAA Mid-Atlantic is offering important safety advice to New Year’s Eve partygoers:

-Put numbers or upload apps for local cab/ridesharing companies in your phone before heading out for the evening.
+- Put numbers for local cab/ridesharing companies in your phone before heading out for the evening.

 Visit PreventDUI.AAA.com for impaired driving facts, transportation alternatives and expert advice.
 AAA encourages visitors to Take the Pledge to drive drug and alcohol-free.

-AAA provides automotive, travel, and insurance services to 60 million members nationwide and more than one million members in Connecticut.
+AAA provides automotive, travel and insurance services to 60 million members nationwide and more than three million members in Pennsylvania.
 AAA advocates for the safety and mobility of its members and has been committed to outstanding road service for more than 100 years.
-AAA is a non-stock, non-profit corporation working on behalf of motorists, who can now map a route, find local gas prices, discover discounts, book a hotel, and track their roadside assistance service with the AAA Mobile app (AAA.com/mobile) for iPhone, iPad and Android.
+The not-for-profit, fully tax-paying member organization works on behalf of motorists, who can now map a route, find local gas prices, discover discounts, book a hotel and track their roadside assistance service with the AAA Mobile app for iPhone, iPad and Android.
 For more information, visit www.AAA.com.